 Reading skills: There are five kinds of reading comprehension pages that are included in the Reading skills section.
 Some of them are based on humanities and practical reading.
 Samples for these can be found on the official site.
 One great site that provides good reading practice exam is

-Mathematic Skills: The Math section of the COMPASS tests basic skills, application and analysis.
+Mathematic Skills: The Math section tests basic skills, application and analysis.
 The questions are usually based on Algebra, Geometry and Trigonometry.
-One great link that can be found for brushing up your basic algebra skills is given below:
+A link for brushing up your basic algebra skills is given below:

 Writing Skills: The Writing skills section tests for proficiency in areas such as punctuation and grammar.
 While there is no actual essay writing involved in the Writing Skills test, the test is performed by method of asking to find and correct essays displayed on the screen.
 The Writing Essay test, on the other hand, tests ability to write essays based on a given scenario.
 A great link that provides practice exam is

 - Time duration:

 Since it is an untimed test, the duration you spend on a question will not jeopardize your overall score.
 However it is important not to spend too much time on a question, because doing so will only cause anxiety.

 - Importance of preparation: